 The preparation of this one pot dish reminds me so much of how Coq au Vin comes together and equally as satisfying.
 If you’ve never prepared a cacciatore dish, once you make it a time or two it will easily become second nature and be part of your regular menu repertoire.
 A little browning of the chicken and sautéing of other ingredients is about as technical as this Chicken Cacciatore recipe gets.
 Once everything is combined, all of the ingredients are left to meld together into one savory, and oh so satisfying meal.
 This is perfect comfort food for sure!

 Chicken Cacciatore is perfect for making ahead of time by a day or so.
 It reheats very well and is great served as leftovers.
 Serve this dish warm with roasted veggies, mashed potatoes, pasta or rice for a hearty meal.
-For a lighter option serve as a stew with a tossed salad for a lighter option.
+Or, for a lighter option, serve as a stew with a tossed salad.

 More favorite Italian comfort food recipes you’ll enjoy: